KwonVitalLab/KwonVitalLab.github.io/research/index.md

 - H. Kwon et al., "A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing," in IEEE Journal of Indoor and Seamless Positioning and Navigation, doi: 10.1109/JISPIN.2023.3337189.
 - C. Hegde et al., "Indoor Group Identification and Localization Using Privacy-Preserving Edge Computing Distributed Camera Network," in IEEE Journal of Indoor and Seamless Positioning and Navigation, doi: 10.1109/JISPIN.2024.3354248.
 - Kiarashi et al., "Graph Trilateration for Indoor Localization in Sparsely Distributed Edge Computing Devices in Complex Environments Using Bluetooth Technology," Sensors 2023, 23, 9517.

+### Transforming Education Space Using Multimodal Artificial Intelligence using Camera, Audio, and Wearables

+{% include figure.html image="images/research/tcfd-vision-group-binary.png" width="60%" %}

+Rapid identification and accurate documentation of interfering and high-risk behaviors in ASD, such as aggression, self-injury, disruption, and restricted repetitive behaviors, are important in daily classroom environments for tracking intervention effectiveness and allocating appropriate resources to manage care needs.
+However, having a staff dedicated solely to observing is costly and uncommon in most educational settings.
+Recently, multiple research studies have explored developing automated, continuous, and objective tools using machine learning models to quantify behaviors in ASD.
+However, the majority of the work was conducted under a controlled environment and has not been validated for real-world conditions.
+In this work, we demonstrate that the latest advances in video-based group activity recognition techniques can quantify behaviors in ASD in real-world activities in classroom environments while preserving privacy.
+Our explainable model could detect the episode of problem behaviors with a 77% F1-score and capture distinctive behavior features in different types of behaviors in ASD.
+To the best of our knowledge, this is the first work that shows the promise of objectively quantifying behaviors in ASD in a real-world environment, which is an important step toward the development of a practical tool that can ease the burden of data collection for classroom staff.

+- Barun Das, Conor Anderson, Tania Villavicencio, Johanna Lantz, Jenny Foster, Theresa Hamlin, Ali Bahrami Rad, Gari D. Clifford, Hyeokhyen Kwon (2024).
+Explainable Artificial Intelligence for Quantifying Interfering and High-Risk Behaviors in Autism Spectrum Disorder in a Real-World Classroom Environment Using Privacy-Preserving Video Analysis. arXiv:2407.21691

+### Transforming Movement Disorder Clinics Using Explainable Artificial Intelligence for Motion Capture

+{% include figure.html image="images/research/xai4fog.png" width="60%" %}

+Traditional methods for diagnosing and assessing Parkinson’s disease (PD) often involve thorough physical examinations by specialists in movement disorders.
+These methods, including the use of scales like MDS-UPDRS or patient questionnaires (N-FOG-Q), can be subjective and vary between different raters.
+Particularly challenging is assessing Freezing of Gait (FOG), a complex aspect of parkinsonism that significantly affects quality of life.
+PD is also known to manifest in different motor subtypes, mainly tremor dominant (TD) and postural instability/gait difficulty (PIGD), each presenting unique challenges in balance and gait.
+Previous studies have employed machine learning to analyze kinematic data from body movements during gait assessments, but these often lacked the detail necessary to fully capture the complexity of whole-body movements in PD.
+To address this, a new method using explainable artificial intelligence models has been developed.
+These models can objectively and accurately measure PD, mirroring the assessment capabilities of human specialists.
+They show promise in accurately identifying FOG severity levels and PD subtypes, thereby aiding in the early identification of motor subtypes and predicting disease progression.
+Moreover, these models can potentially discover new kinematic biomarkers for PD, offering valuable insights for clinical trials and hypothesis generation.

+- Kwon, H., Clifford, G. D., Genias, I., Bernhard, D., Esper, C. D., Factor, S. A., & McKay, J. L. (2023).
+An explainable spatial-temporal graphical convolutional network to score freezing of gait in parkinsonian patients.
+Sensors, 23(4), 1766.
+- Gong, N. J., Clifford, G. D., Esper, C. D., Factor, S. A., McKay, J. L., & Kwon, H. (2023).
+Classifying Tremor Dominant and Postural Instability and Gait Difficulty Subtypes of Parkinson’s Disease from Full-Body Kinematics.
+Sensors, 23(19), 8330.
+- Saad, M., Hefner, S., Donovan, S., Bernhard, D., Tripathi, R., Factor, S.A., Powell, J.M., Kwon, H., Sameni, R., Esper, C.D. and McKay, J.L., 2024.
+Development of a Tremor Detection Algorithm for Use in an Academic Movement Disorders Center.
+Sensors, 24(15), p.4960.

 {% include section.html %}